 Students can pursue one of the following program options:

-The Master of Arts in International Relations offers three concentration options:
+The Master of Arts in International Relations offers three on-campus concentration options and two online concentration options:

 Security Policy is an interdisciplinary examination and analysis of national and international security issues.
 Course content integrates perspectives from the areas of economics, history and political science.
 Issues range from nuclear proliferation and conventional arms trade to narco-trafficking, trade imbalances, environmental conflict and race/ethnic/gender/religious issues.
 This concentration is also offered online.